 Settings Interface CDI-RJ45 WLAN User rights Appropriate user rights (e.g. administrator rights) for TCP/IP and proxy server settings are necessary (for adjusting the IP address, subnet mask etc.).
 Proxy server settings of the web browser The web browser setting Use proxy server for LAN must be disabled .
 JavaScript JavaScript must be enabled.
-If JavaScript cannot be enabled: Enter http://192.168.1.212/servlet/basic.html in the address bar of web browser.
-A fully functional but simplified version of the operatir menu structure starts in the web browser.
-When installing a new firmware version To enable correct data display, clear the under Internet options in the web brow ar the temporary memory (cache) Network connections Only the active network connections to the measuring device sh the measuring device should be used.
+1 let/basic.html in the address bar of the ut simplified version of the operating browser.
+When installing a new firmware of To enable correct data display, cle under Internet options in the we ear the temporary memory (cache) Network connections Only the active network connections to the measuring device should be used.
 Switch off all other network connections such as WLAN.
 Switch off all other network connections.

-146 In the event of connection problems: $\rightarrow \cong 146$
+In the event of connection problems: $\rightarrow \stackrel{\triangle}{=} 149$